Liver detox - a hot topic

 Globe artichoke is classed as ‘bitter’ too and research has shown that it helps the functions of the liver, specifically helping to better process, and as a result, lower blood cholesterol levels.

-Finally, milk thistle is rich in antioxidants which help scavenge free radicals which can damage your body cells.
+Finally, the herb milk thistle is rich in antioxidants which help scavenge free radicals which can damage your body cells, so this may also prove useful.

 Kelp tablets are also a nice addition for any detox programme.
 Kelp is an excellent food source of many vitamins and minerals which can support the functions of the liver.